Overclocking Electrostatic Generative Models: Discussion and Limitations

-\textbf{Potential Impact.} Our distillation method applies to all auxiliary dimensions $D$ of the electrostatic generative framework PFGM++ and achieves teacher-level quality with just one or a few function evaluations.
-Moreover, we find that PFGM++ models with finite $D$ are more amenable to our distillation, highlighting their superior generative properties compared to their diffusion counterparts ($D \to \infty$).
-We believe our findings not only enable efficient training of high-performance distilled models but also underscore the broader potential of electrostatic generative models, revealing unique optimization advantages beyond the diffusion paradigm.
+\textbf{Potential Impact.} Our distillation method applies across auxiliary dimensions $D$ in the electrostatic generative framework of PFGM++ and can reduce sampling to one or a few function evaluations while preserving teacher-level sample quality in the settings we study.
+Moreover, our experiments indicate that finite-$D$ PFGM++ models can be more amenable to distillation than their diffusion-limit counterparts ($D \to \infty$).
+This suggests that electrostatic generative models may offer advantages not only as standalone samplers, but also as teachers for few-step generation.
+We believe these findings broaden the practical relevance of PFGM++ and highlight the potential of electrostatic generative modeling beyond the diffusion paradigm.

-\textbf{Limitations.} Our method requires solving a minimax optimization problem that alternates between updating an auxiliary student model and the generator, which is computationally expensive.
-Each generator update also requires backpropagation through both the teacher and student models, resulting in memory requirements approximately three times higher than training the teacher alone.
-However, this limitation is shared among other modern distillation techniques~\citep{sid, fgm, ibmd}.
+\textbf{Limitations.} Our method solves a minimax optimization problem by alternating updates between an auxiliary student model and the generator, which increases the computational cost of distillation.
+In addition, each generator update requires backpropagation through both the teacher and the student, leading to memory usage that is approximately three times higher than training the teacher model alone.
+This limitation, however, is shared across several modern distillation techniques~\citep{kornilov2026universal}.